rodmen07/Bluefin/README.md

 - Implement search by filters.
   -Build out FilteredListings component (refer to ListingsIndex/UserListingsIndex) -Modify handleSubmit function within SearchForm to navigate to '/listings/search/:searchParams' to display search results (refer to Home/My Profile Button).
+    -Need to add all search params to the navigation link.